Priestley-Centre/Near_term_warming/analysis_figure_code/SuppFig4/readme.txt

-Code to produce results for Supplementary Figure 4.
+Code to produce Supplementary Figure 4.